OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:42

-For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink,
+For when I was hungry you gave me nothing to eat, when I was thirsty and you gave me nothing to drink,

 ## Matthew 25:43

-I was a stranger and you did not welcome me, I needed clothes and you did not provide for me, I was sick and in prison and you did not care for me.’
+When I was a stranger and you did not welcome me, when I needed clothes and you did not provide for me, when I was sick and in prison and you did not care for me.’

 ## Matthew 25:44